Fremantle Stuff > hotels >

 Lodge's Hotel soon lost its licence.
 It first was used as a private house, and then became a school for young ladies until 1880, then a private hotel 1884-6, and then the (first) Fremantle Club, an organisation serving the needs of Fremantle businessmen, 1887-1912.
 After the Fremantle Club moved on, the building was available for the use of the Fremantle Workers Club, which purchased it in 1916 (previously thought to be 1914) from the AMP Society for £2000.

 Mr Lodge built a three-storied hotel on Lot 56 Henry St (no. 1) '(before 1869)', according to the Fremantle Times, but: 'it was not a financial success being on too ambitious a scale for the times.
 By 1869 it was the private residence of WD Moore, and in 1919 was the Workers Club'.
 Fremantle Times, 2 May 1919, as typed out on a sheet in FHC Folder 367.
-Note: the Workers Club was in the building from 1914 onwards.
+Note: the Workers Club was in the building from 1914 onwards, as tenant, not owner.

-Mr [Oliver?]
-Lodge was presumably the first licensee of Lodge's Hotel, aka the Castle, then W.D.
-Moore's house, then a school, then a private hotel, then the (first) Fremantle Club, and lastly the Workers Club (from 1914), which demolished it [!] in 1958; Lot 56,1 Henry St, now an NDU carpark.
+Oliver Lodge was the licensee of Lodge's Hotel, aka the Castle, which then became W.D.
+Moore's house, then a school, then a private hotel, then the (first) Fremantle Club, and lastly the Workers Club (from 1914), which demolished it [!] in 1958.
+It was on Lot 56, (now) 1 Henry Street (formerly no. 38), now an NDU carpark.
 Possibly the first three-storey building in the state.
 An 'innkeeper and clerk' called Oliver Lodge died 5 August 1865 aged 45 of 'fits' and was buried by G.J.
-Bostock, presumably therefore in the Anglican section of the Skinnner St Cemetery.
+Bostock, presumably therefore in the Anglican section of the Skinner Street Cemetery.
 Two Lodge children died in infancy in 1850 and 1854, one of them, Mary Alice, recorded as being the daughter of a 'hotel-keeper'.
-From my publicans page.

 1880 Cowan (ladies school) house and school